Here’s five times I was overjoyed to discover a sample in —or from— a song I love .ᐟ

 I was somewhat familiar with Mndsgn, having come across a few of his tracks in the past, but was blindsided with a “no way you know this one too” kind of appreciation after hearing his UdontwannafallintheLAVA.
 This was undoubtedly a nod of respect for Mndsgn’s taste and innovation in putting his own spin on the song.

-Knowing the original song prior to the sampled version, made this experience especially exciting.
-There was definitely some “pshh, they don’t even get it” type of gratification on my end ☆
+Knowing the original song prior to the sampled version, made this experience especially exciting — a “pshh, they don’t even get it” type of gratification on my end.

 f(x) & PinkPatheress ꩜

 As a K-pop fan, of course, I know a thing or two about f(x).
 I’m especially a fan of their energetic, off-kilter electro-pop track Sweet Witches.
-The song presents a simple yet addictive synth beat and retro-inspired percussion, making it undeniably jam-certified.
+The song presents a simple yet addictive synth beat and retro-inspired percussion.

 So, hearing the melody last year, sampled in PinkPantheress’ unreleased snippet, i’m just dirt , was a pleasant and shoulder-shimmying surprise.
-This was another case where I knew the original first, and as a long time fan of Pinkpantheress, this was especially stimulating find.
+This was another case where I knew the original first, and as a long time fan of Pinkpantheress, this was was an exciting find.
 Though Pink’s song isn’t released, I like what she had cooking up.

 Aikiko Yano & Tyler, The Creator ꩜

-This was a new addition, happening just recently when I overheard a Yo・Ro・Ko・Bi while making dinner.
+This was a new addition, happening just recently when I overheard a YoRoKoBi while making dinner.
 I was such a fan of Balloon when it was first released on Tyler, the Creator’s Chromakopia back in late October.
 I loved the bouncy and playful feel of the song, and Doechii’s feature was the icing on the cake.
-The other week While listening to a playlist of mine, I heard the familiar tune and my tail got to wagging.
+The other week While listening to a playlist of mine, I heard the familiar tune and my hips got to wagging.
 I ran to my room to investigate, and lo and behold!
-Tyler I’m in on it.

 This was a fun an unexpected surprise and I appreciate coming across the original track of what I didn’t realize was a sample.